davesque/thought.place/posts/objects/2017/7/22/pagerank.md

   \vdots
 \end{align*}

 We can see the state vector alternating and never stabilizing.
-Also, the slots in the state vector which correspond to pages 3 and 4 are zero.
+Also, the elements in the state vector which correspond to pages 3 and 4 are zero.
 However, this doesn't reflect the fact that those pages are linked to from somewhere and should have a rank greater than zero.
 How do we fix this?

 Let's ask our intuition again.
 What would a person do if they found themselves roaming around in a cyclic part of the web?
 They would probably just choose